 The two fishing lakes at Lower Aylescott are just a few minutes’ walk from the cottages, and are secured by gates.
 They belong to the owners of Lower Aylescott so fishing is unrestricted to onsite guests all year round.
 Guests can relax either on the jetty or round the side of the lakes as they enjoy this wonderful pastime.

 The lakes are rarely fished as they are not open to the public (only residents in the cottages).
 This means that the fish are less wise when the bait comes their way!
 So tends to work well if showing someone new to fishing as they should catch at least a small fish quite easily.
 The bigger carp are slightly wiser so a bit more of a challenge!

-There are plenty of carp, which are roughly 30 to 50cm, and 3-5lbs.
+Our guests have caught carp, roughly 30 to 50cm, and 3-5lbs.
 These include mirror carp, crucian carp, and even a large ghost carp was recently spotted (this June 2019).
 There are also plenty of bream and rudd, again probably around 3 to 5lbs.
 Some bigger, some smaller.
 As the lakes are only fished on a few occasions the carp are not over fed, some have never been caught.
 They tend to be long, lean and very healthy!

 You will require an Environment Agency rod licence to fish the two lakes at Lower Aylescott.

 The principle is similar to the requirement for a TV licence.
 If you want to watch TV on private premises you need a licence.
 It’s the same with using a fishing rod.
 You can buy them online, and you can buy them by the day if you want to (although it can work out more expensive, if you buy them regularly).
 Normally, it’s best to buy a 12 months licence costing £27.
 If you are under 12 years old, you are exempt, and if you are under 16, the licence will only cost £5.
 Find out more at https://www.gov.uk/fishing-licences/buy-a-fishing-licence